My One-Bag (30L) Packing List for Full-Time Four-Season Travel (2025 Edition)

 Outerwear (2)

-• 1x Insulated jacket (packable, versatile) (currently: Patagonia Nanopuff Hoody) — My favorite puffer for years.
-Warm, durable, and extremely packable, it fits into the side mesh pocket of my backpack and
+• 1x Insulated jacket (packable, versatile) (currently: Patagonia Nano Puff Hoody (*)) — This classic has been my favorite puffer for years.
+Warm, durable, and extremely packable, it fits into the side mesh pocket of my backpack so it does not take any space inside my pack.
+It’s technical for the outdoors but still sleek enough for the city.
+Overall, the perfect all-rounder.

 Underlayers (14)